XinYuJ20/Magicat-Hunt/index.md

 Additionally, ZapWorks supports a single marker mode by default, where only one marker can trigger its associated animation at a time.
 We added a script to enable multi-marker support, allowing multiple markers to be detected and display their associated animations simultaneously.

+Lastly, we replaced the original scene camera with the ZapWorks Camera to ensure accurate rendering of AR content and synchronization with the real-world perspective.

 ## Animations